Pardis Ahmadieh

 Pardis Ahmadieh (پردیس احمدیه; born June 29, 1992) is an Iranian actress.
-She is best known for her performance in Red Nail Polish (2016).
+She is best known for her performances in Red Nail Polish (2016) and The Lion Skin (2022–2023).
 She has received various accolades, including a Hafez Award and an Urban International Film Festival Award, in addition to nomination for an Iran Cinema Celebration Award.

 Career

 2007–2015: Career beginnings

 In the age of 15, she was introduced to Afshin Sadeghi by director Hamid Nematollah for her role in the film Imitator of The Devil (2007).

 Later in 2010, she starred in two films Butterflies and Broken.

 She played as Fereshteh in the 2011 drama series The Recall.

 From 2012 to 2015 she starred in three films and a short film, Hiding in the Open (Short film, 2012), Actors Studio (2013), Hail and Sun, and The Girl's House (both 2015).

 2016: First lead role

 She got her first lead role in Seyyed Jamal Seyyed Hatami's Red Nail Polish (2016) where she was chosen from 500 actresses who auditioned for the role.

 For her performance in the film, she gained attention and received critical acclaim, winning Best Actress award at the Urban International Film Festival, in addition to nominations for a Hafez Award and an Iran Cinema Celebration award.